Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 1. Install Japanese OCR Toolkit.
 See https://www.youtube.com/watch?v=r8xFzVbmo7k for details on installation and setup.
 Make sure you have a working translator first by running the offline translator script `Sugoi-Translator-Offline (click here).bat`

-**optional**: If you have a recent nvidia graphics card (10xx, RTX series), you can also install the Cuda update from their discord (https://discord.com/channels/778778890239344641/906562033397407824) for faster translations.
-Make sure that's working as well before continuing.
+**optional**: If you wish to have faster translations, you can optionally install either or both CUDA and/or ctranslate2 support for sugoi.
+Check the Visual Novel OCR discord for setup instructions (https://discord.com/channels/778778890239344641/906562033397407824/1033742010118570074).
+Note that CUDA requires a compatible NVIDIA graphics card.

 2. Get the latest `SugoiOfflineTranslator.dll` file from the latest release: https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/releases/latest/.
 Save it in XUAT's `Translators` folder.
 The location of this folder depends on the loader you are using to use for XUAT.
 Consult XUAT's installation instructions as to where to expect this folder is located at.